acl21/acl21.github.io/_posts/2023-10-17-quaternion-basics.md

 {% include figure.html path="assets/img/blog/William_Rowan_Hamilton_Plaque.jpg" width="240" height="190" class="rounded"  caption="Source: Wikipedia" zoomable=true %}

-If mathematics and history intrests you, I refer you to this YouTube video by "Kathy Loves Physics and History"<d-cite key="kathy-quat-history"></d-cite>.
+If mathematics and its history interests you, I refer you to this YouTube video by "Kathy Loves Physics and History"<d-cite key="kathy-quat-history"></d-cite>.
+In a subsequent video, she explains how the discovery of quaternions (with Maxwell's equations) ultimately led to Vector Analysis<d-cite key="kathy-quat-history2"></d-cite>.

 ## Definition